barryclark/jekyll-now/_posts/2015-09-12-Hiring-a-Great-Technical-Team-Part-1.md

 ### Networking

-The answer on where to search is pretty simple: [your network][7].
+The answer on where to search first is pretty simple: [your network][7].

-Contacts from past projects, skilled people from your professional network, referrals from skilled people in your team or your organisation,...
+Good contacts from past projects, skilled people from your professional network, referrals from people you trust in your team or your organisation,...
 Humans naturally gravitate towards who they feel are similar to them.
 So skilled, smart people tend to socialize with and know other skilled, smart people.